fluttercommunity/get_it/README.md

   });
 ```

-To signal that it is ready a singleton can use `signalReady` to be able to use that you have to set the optional `signalsReady` parameter when registering it OR make your registration type implement the empty abstract class `WillSignalReady`.
-In that case `allReady` will wait on a call to signalsReady.
-No automatic signalling will happen in that case.
+A singleton can manually be set to ready with `signalReady`, provided you have set the optional `signalsReady` parameter when registering it OR make your registration type implement the empty abstract class `WillSignalReady`.
+Otherwise, `allReady` will wait on a call to signalsReady.
+No automatic signaling will happen in that case.

 ```Dart
 /// Typically this is used in this way inside the registered objects init